By: Marilyn L. Davis

 We engage with paper differently than we do with a screen.
 Most studies conclude that we experience heightened attention when we hold the paper in our hands, actively engaging other senses into the reading experience; therefore, it makes sense to edit in print.

 After you have made the differences in font, color, or spacing, print your article and move away from the computer, so you are not tempted to correct the post as you edit.
-Take this opportunity to read it out loud after the corrections.
+Please take this opportunity to read it out loud after the corrections.

 - How is the flow?